TOAST-DOCS/Gamebase/en/unreal-purchase.md

 > <font color="red">[Caution]</font><br/>
 >
-> Facebook SDK 사용 시, App Dashboard > Settings > Basic 페이지에서 `Log In-App Events Automatically (Recommended)` 설정을 활성화하면 해당 기능이 정상 작동하지 않으니 주의하십시오.
+> Note, if you're using Facebook SDK, that the feature will not operate, if `Log In-App Events Automatically (Recommended)` is activated from the App Dashboard > Settings > Basic page.

 **API**